Variations, Approximation, and Low Regularity in One Dimension: Abstract

 \section{Abstract}

 We investigate the properties of minimizers of one-dimensional variational problems when the Lagrangian has no higher smoothness than continuity.
 An elementary approximation result is proved, but it is shown that this cannot be in general of the form of a standard Lipschitz ``variation''.
 Part of this investigation, but of interest in its own right, is an example of a nowhere locally Lipschitz minimizer which serves as a counter-example to any putative Tonelli partial regularity statement.
-Under these low assumptions we find it nonetheless remains possible to derive necessary conditions for minimizers, in terms of approximate continuity and equality of the one-sided derivatives.
+Under these low assumptions we find it nonetheless remains possible to derive necessary conditions for minimizers, in terms of approximate continuity and equality of the one-sided derivatives. \keywords{Calculus of variations \and Partial regularity \and Lavrentiev phenomenon}